Saint Joseph, Tennessee: History

 The St. Joseph area was settled by German Catholic immigrants in the early 1870s.
 These settlers established St. Joseph Catholic Church, which is still home to a Catholic parish.
 By the late 1880s, St. Joseph had about twenty-five houses, a school, and a store.

 Geography

-St. Joseph is located at (35.034920, -87.502158).
-The city is situated on a relatively broad ridge between the Shoal Creek Valley to the west and the Bluewater Creek Valley to the east.
+St. Joseph is situated on a relatively broad ridge between the Shoal Creek Valley to the west and the Bluewater Creek Valley to the east.
 Little Bluewater Creek, a tributary of the latter, flows through St. Joseph.
 The city's boundaries stretch northeastward to the outskirts of Loretto and southward to the Tennessee-Alabama state line.

 U.S. Route 43 traverses St. Joseph, connecting the city to Lawrenceburg to the northeast and the Muscle Shoals area to the south.
 Tennessee State Route 227 connects St. Joseph with Iron City in the Shoal Creek Valley to the west.

 According to the United States Census Bureau, the city has a total area of 3.6 sqmi, all land.